23. Is NLP a Cult?

 A second possible candidate as the origin of this myth may be an article in an Australian newspaper.

 Although this article purported to be a serious discussion of cults in Australia, it turned out to be not much more than hype for a rather hysterical-sounding, soon-to-be-published book by a local psychotherapist.
-Its accuracy can be judged by the fact that it described NLP as originating in America in the mid-1970s (correct) but only after claiming that NLP had been around since the 1960s (when one of the co-creators was still a school boy)!
+Its accuracy can be judged by the fact that it described NLP as originating in America in the mid-1970s (correct) but only after claiming that NLP had been around since the 1960s (at which time one of the co-creators would still have been in school)!

 The article was cited on the Wikipedia NLP page and in the list of references for a Knol article on NLP that basically consists of cut and pasted elements from the Wikipedia page.
 However the reference has now been dropped in both cases and so far I have not been able to find it again through Google.